Previous Page Next Page

 • Does not edit any other part of the narrative.

-Manually assigns the I&R to the CVS caseworker.
-This includes the stage type C-IC (interstate compact on the placement of children).
+• Manually assigns the I&R to the CVS caseworker who is indicated in the SUB stage for the specific child or young adult.
+This includes the stage type Interstate Compact on the Placement of Children (C-IC).

 • Information does not meet the legal definition of abuse, neglect, or exploitation.

-The intake specialist does not screen out potential client rights or facility administrative issues.
+The intake specialist assigns this I&R type.
+The intake specialist does not close reports about client rights or facility administrative issues.
+See Assignment Charts on the DFPS intranet.

 3120 I&R to Existing Case